NFL Teams

 In Management positions, the late Gene Upshaw was among the few early Blacks to lead the National Football League Player's Association.
 Art Shell became the first black head coach in the NFL and the second in professional football history when the Los Angeles Raiders hired him in 1989.
 Ten years later, head coach Ray Rhodes and his assistants with the Green Bay Packers became the first all-black staff in the NFL.
 By 1997, there were 103 black assistants.
 Today, even more assistants are Black, and more are coordinators compared to 1997.

-2002 Nigeria Benet Omalu discovered evidence of Chronic Traumatic Encephalopathy (CTE).
-He published his findings in the journal Neurosurgery 2005 in a paper entitled "Chronic Traumatic Encephalopathy in a National Football League Player."
+In 2002, Nigerian Benet Omalu discovered evidence of Chronic Traumatic Encephalopathy (CTE).
+He published his findings in the journal Neurosurgery in 2005 in a paper entitled "Chronic Traumatic Encephalopathy in a National Football League Player."
 In 2016, the NFL's senior vice president for health and safety policy, Jeff Miller, testified before Congress that the NFL now believed there was a link between football and CTE.

 In 2018, two years after Colin Kaepernick first knelt during the national anthem and one year after the creation of the NFL-Players Coalition social justice platform, some of the projects and programs all 32 teams have put in place.
 They include visiting at-risk schools and community centers and mentoring.

-Non-white head coaches are down to three: Mike Tomlin of the Pittsburgh Steelers, Todd Bowles (Tampa Bay Buccaneers), and DeMeco Ryans (Houston Texans).
+The number of non-white head coaches is down to four: Mike Tomlin of the Pittsburgh Steelers, Miami's multiracial Mike McDaniel, Todd Bowles (Tampa Bay Buccaneers), and DeMeco Ryans (Houston Texans).
 The New York Jets hired Robert Saleh, the son of Lebanese immigrants and the first NFL head coach known to be Muslim.

 Pro Football Hall of Fame